MPAGS-CPP-2021/mpags-day-1-SandersJack/README.md

 # mpags-cipher
-A simple command line tool for encrypting/decrypting text using classical ciphers This project is by Jack Sanders
+A simple command line tool for encrypting/decrypting text using classical ciphers
+# Author
+Jack Sanders
 # Documentation
 This is a test of merge
+# How to Install